vraneskoy/github.io/_pages/about.md

 <p>👋 I’m a fourth-year student pursuing degrees in Mathematics and Chinese, with the intent to pursue a Ph.D. in Mathematics, focusing on Analysis and Partial Differential Equations (PDEs).<p>

-<p>👀 I’m interested in mathematics—especially analysis and probability—learning languages, machine learning, and participating in competitive events like math contests. :)<p>
+<p>👀 I’m interested in mathematics(obviously), languages, and machine learning.
+As to my hobbies, I really enjoy hiking, cycling, trying new foods, and practicing Gongfu cha. :)<p>

 <p>🌱 I’m currently participating in the SMALL REU 2025 under the supervision of Prof. Steven Miller, Prof. Alex Iosevich, and Prof. Eyvindur Ari Palsson.
-This fall, I will begin work on my undergraduate honors thesis on random matrices with Prof. Mihai Stoiciu.<p>
+This fall, I will begin work on my undergraduate honors thesis with Prof. Mihai Stoiciu.<p>

 <p>📫 You can reach me at vranesko.yana@gmail.com!<p>